LINCellularNeuroscience/VAME/README.md

 The workflow of VAME consists of 5 steps and we explain them in detail [here](https://github.com/LINCellularNeuroscience/VAME/wiki/1.-VAME-Workflow).

 ## Getting Started
+To get started we recommend using [Anaconda](https://www.anaconda.com/distribution/) with Python 3.6 or higher.
+Here, you can create a [virtual enviroment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) to install the setup.py file given in this repository.

+First, you should make sure that you have a GPU powerful enough to train deep learning networks.
+In our paper, we were using a single Nvidia GTX 1080 Ti to train our network.
+A hardware guide can be found [here](https://timdettmers.com/2018/12/16/deep-learning-hardware-guide/).

 ### Installation of VAME